 You want to return a rental trailer with tracking?
 Just send a driver for it.

-So the next time you have to rent a trailer, keep in mind how much it cost you this time to return a rental trailer.
+So the next time you have to rent a trailer, keep in mind how much time and cost trailer tracking could save you when it's time to return that trailer.